Breast Reconstruction

 How Direct-to-Implant Breast Reconstruction Works

-Every patient is unique and your surgical plan will depend on your individual anatomy and aesthetic goals.
+Every patient is unique, and your surgical plan will depend on your individual anatomy and aesthetic goals.
 In general, reconstruction begins immediately after the oncological breast surgeon completes the mastectomy.
-I will create an internal bra using a dermal matrix to hold the implants in place, to create a beautiful and natural-looking result.
-Next, if we choose, I will connect deep nerves to the superficial nerves to help preserve breast sensation.
+I will create an internal bra using a dermal matrix to hold the implants in place and create a beautiful and natural-looking result.
+Next, if we choose, I will connect deep nerves to the superficial nerves to preserve breast sensation.

 What to Expect After Mastectomy and Reconstruction

-I go above and beyond to provide breast reconstruction patients with the highest level of post-surgical care.
-In surgery, we perform nerve blocks to minimize any post-surgical discomfort in the days after surgery.
-Our concierge nurse staff will provide detailed post-operative instructions and be available to help you heal and recuperate after your procedure.
-Learn more about post-surgery care by reading our recent blog ‘9 Tips for a Smooth Recovery‘.
+I go above and beyond to provide breast reconstruction patients with the highest level of post-surgical aftercare.
+In surgery, we perform nerve blocks to minimize any post-surgical pain in the days after surgery.
+Our concierge nurse staff will provide detailed post-operative instructions and be available to help you during the healing process after your procedure.

 How is One-Stage Breast Reconstruction Different?

 I perform direct-to-implant, above-the-muscle reconstruction on almost every one of our mastectomy patients, with extremely low risk of complications and highly aesthetic results.
 So, why doesn’t everyone do this?
-Patients often hear they may not be good candidates for this technique from other doctors, or that expanders are “safer”.
-There are a few important choices that I have made that allow me to stand apart: the choice of the mastectomy surgeon; specific techniques designed to blend and support the implant; and a set of surgical and perioperative protocols that further increase the comfort and safety of the surgery.
+Patients often hear from other doctors that they may not be good candidates for this technique or that expanders are “safer.”
+There are a few important choices that I have made that allow me to stand apart: the choice of the mastectomy surgeon, specific techniques designed to blend and support the implant, and a set of surgical and perioperative protocols that further increase the comfort and safety of the surgery.

 1. Your Mastectomy Surgeon